 11. NWDAF containing AnLF decrypts the received ML model per the vendor's implementation and how the ML model is decrypted is outside of 3GPP scope.

-Editor's Note: Alignment of the procedure with SA2 conclusions is ffs.

-Editor's Note: How the solution addresses the first security requirement is FFS.
+NOTE 3: How the solution addresses the first security requirement is not addressed in the present document.

 6.13.3 Evaluation